Bedrooms 4, Sleeps 8

 Guebernez is the perfect spot for families, but outside of the school holidays it becomes a peaceful retreat for walkers, cyclists, writers and those who want to experience the tranquility of central Brittany, with its rolling countryside, forests and lakes, but still be within easy reach of the beaches and islands of the Morbihan coastline.

-The recently-refurbished kitchen has large wooden worktops, dishwasher, microwave, gas oven and hob, kettle, coffee-maker and a double sink.
+The recently-refurbished kitchen has large wooden worktops, dishwasher, microwave, electric oven with gas hob, kettle, coffee-maker and a double sink.
 The dining table can seat 6-8 comfortably.
 We also have highchairs for babies.

 The open-plan living room has a wood burning fire, a tv/dvd player, 2 large comfortable sofas, a sofabed, a large rug and plenty of games.